How to Open a Corporate Bank Account in Indonesia

 If you are a foreigner who wishes to set up a PT company in Indonesia, you can still do so under a local nominee arrangement.
 In this situation, having a corporate bank account is essential for you as you can take control of your company by managing all cash flows.

-The requirements to open a corporate bank account in Indonesia is relatively simple and straightforward.
+The requirements for opening a corporate bank account in Indonesia are relatively simple.
 These requirements include:

 • Initial deposit – the initial deposit differs from bank to bank

-• Original or copy of your passport and KITAS will be required
+• An original or copy of your passport and KITAS will be required

 • Original or copy of the business permit and proof of identity